Fiscal Year 2024 Budget Justification

 - committee presented report to the Board - July 9, 1997

 Section 508 required the Board to publish standards setting forth a definition of electronic and information technology and the technical and functional performance criteria for such technology.
-The Board and the General Services Administration were required to provide technical assistance to individuals and federal departments and agencies concerning the requirements of section 508.
+The Board and GSA were required to provide technical assistance to individuals and federal departments and agencies concerning the requirements of section 508.

 - full committee meetings: October 15-16, 1998; December 1-2, 1998; January 5-6, 1999; February 8-9, 1999; March 29-30, 1999; May 11-12, 1999

-Recreation Facilities.
 This rulemaking addresses recreation facilities including sports facilities, places of amusement, golf, and boating and fishing facilities.
-We convened a 27-member advisory committee to make recommendations on issues related to making these areas accessible.
+The Board convened a 27-member advisory committee to make recommendations on issues related to making these areas accessible.
 The committee met from July 1993 - May 1994.
 After receiving the committee’s report, the Board published it as an ANPRM.
 Over 600 comments were received on the report and questions asked in the ANPRM.
-We also sponsored an information meeting on access to miniature golf facilities in September 1996 to obtain additional information on some issues related to access to miniature golf courses.
+It also sponsored an information meeting on access to miniature golf facilities in September 1996 to obtain additional information on some issues related to access to miniature golf courses.

 The Board published an NPRM for sports facilities, places of amusement, golf, and boating and fishing facilities in July 1999 and held two public hearings to receive feedback during the comment period.
 The NPRM was based on the recommendations of the advisory committee and public comments received in response to the ANPRM and information meeting.
 The comment period closed in December 1999.
 Over 300 comments were received on the proposed rule.
 The Board also sponsored an information meeting on access to amusement rides in December 1999 to clarify concerns raised by the amusement industry during the public comment period.

 To provide more opportunities for input, in July 2000 the Board placed in the docket for review and comment, a summary of recommendations made by an ad hoc committee of the Access Board for the final recreation facilities guidelines.
 The summary reflected the ad hoc committee’s consideration of comments on the proposed rule and information gathered at meetings sponsored by the committee.
-We held two information meetings in Washington, DC and San Francisco, CA to discuss the summary.
+The Board held two information meetings in Washington, D.C. and San Francisco, California to discuss the summary.
 In September 2002, the Board issued a final rule.

 The rulemaking consists of separate scoping and application sections for each law and one set of technical requirements for both the ADA and the ABA.
 The ADA scoping section is based on recommendations of the Board’s ADAAG Review Advisory Committee and covers private facilities (places of public accommodation and commercial facilities) and state and local government facilities.
 The other scoping section addresses federally funded facilities covered by the ABA.
 New scoping and technical provisions for accessible housing are included in this rule and are based on requirements for “Type A” dwelling units contained in the 1998 edition of the ICC/ANSI A117.1 standard, “Accessible and Usable Buildings and Facilities.”